arthur-qiu/arthur-qiu.github.io/_pages/about.md

 In the past two years, I have thoroughly explored many aspects of Adversarial Machine Learning, supervised by [Prof. Bo Li](http://www.crystal-boli.com/) in UIUC remotely.
 I also work closely with [Chaowei Xiao](http://www-personal.umich.edu/~xiaocw/).
 We have done a lot of exciting research on Adversarial Machine Learning.

-<span style="color:#DC143C;">I’m eager to pursue a PhD position (2021 FALL).</span> Before that, I plan to gap one year and research more interesting topics.
+<span style="color:#DC143C;">I’m eager to pursue a PhD position (2021 FALL).</span> Before that, I will gap one year and research more interesting topics in NTU as a research assistant.
 If you are interested in my research, communications and cooperations are both welcomed.
 Feel free to drop me an email.

 <!--
 Here is more detailed information about me. <a href="./cv">[CV]</a>